astronomer/docs/astro/secrets-backend.md

 - [Cloud SDK](https://cloud.google.com/sdk/gcloud).
 - A Google Cloud environment with [Secret Manager](https://cloud.google.com/secret-manager/docs/configuring-secret-manager) configured.
 - A [service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) with the [Secret Manager Secret Accessor](https://cloud.google.com/secret-manager/docs/access-control) role on Google Cloud.
-- A [JSON service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) for the service account.
+- Optional: A [JSON service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) for the service account. *This is only required for access to Secrets Backend from local machine or when not using Workload Identity.*

 #### Create an Airflow variable or connection in Google Cloud Secret Manager

 To start, create an Airflow variable or connection in Google Cloud Secret Manager that you want to store as a secret.
 You can do so via the Cloud Console or the gcloud CLI.

-You will use this secret to test your backend's functionality in Step 3, so it can be either a real or test value.

 Secrets must be formatted such that:
 - Airflow variables are set as `airflow-variables-<variable-key>`.